Sydney Walks with Kids Aged 6 Months to 6 years +

 Address: Bruce Neale Dr, Penrith

 This is an 8.4km circuit walk so again, you can always decide to just do a little segment at a time, especially if your little ones are walking themselves.
 So much to see and do along the way.
 Great eateries, playgrounds and marine life.
-Perhaps even do a spot of fishing?
+Perhaps even do a spot of fishing or a swim in the lagoon?
+Check out our guide to Sydney's best rivers and lakes for kids!

 Address: Lakeshore Dr, Narrabeen

 A local favourite.
-The kids can run, scooter or bike along side you on this 1.5km walkway over a 100 year old bridge.
+The kids can run, scooter or bike alongside you on this 1.5km walkway over a 100-year-old bridge.
 A welcome stop at the end of the Oatley-Como walk is the Como Marina.
 You will enjoy a nice lunch here at the cafe whilst taking in all the transportation in sight: trains, boats, planes, scooters and cars.
 There is also a park with play equipment and of course, the famous pub nearby.
+Check out our review of the Como Pleasure Playground.